ScottTunstall/LeetcodeMergeKSortedLists/README.md

 My solution for the Merge K Sorted Lists problem: https://leetcode.com/problems/merge-k-sorted-lists/ .

+Hard?
+It was a doddle!

 I thought I'd tackle this one in C++ just for a change.

 I'm pleasantly surprised to see that C++ isn't the absolute catastrophe it used to be 20 years ago.
 I've fell in love with it again :)